 1179 – Durham, Sunderland, Gateshead Charters

-Durham’s City Charter from Bishop Pudsey is confirmed by the Pope and a market is established.
-The ‘Borough’ (an officially chartered trading town/port) of Wearmouth is established too at Sunderland.
+Durham’s City Charter, issued by Bishop Pudsey is confirmed by the Pope and a market is established.
+A ‘Borough’ (an officially chartered trading town or port) of Wearmouth is also established at Sunderland.
 Wearmouth’s charter is issued by Pudsey and specifically gives the merchants similar rights to those at Newcastle.
 In addition Pudsey establishes a borough at Gateshead directly across the river from Newcastle.
 As a ‘Prince Bishop’ Pudsey has a right to establish town charters within his County Palatine of Durham.
 Pudsey is also the Bishop for Northumberland (including Newcastle) but the political aspects of his powers do not extend there, so the charter at Newcastle was granted by the king.

 Christmas Day, 1179 – Hell’s Kettles

 Pits called Hell’s Kettles at Oxen-le-Fields near Darlington are said to have been formed by an earthquake.
 For centuries these formed quite a curiosity even appearing on old maps that featured little else.